ethereum-optimism/design-docs/security/fma-holocene.md

 - (Execution Layer & Smart Contracts) Configurable EIP-1559 Parameters via SystemConfig
 - (Smart Contracts) Update to the MIPS contract

-Each change has it's own section below with a list of Failure Modes.
+Each change has its own section below with a list of Failure Modes.

 Below are references for this project: